Driving Effective Partnerships and Dialogue in International Tax to Achieve the SDGs

 - Demonstrate the value of TIWB’s unique multi-stakeholder co-operation on tax as an effective approach to tackle tax avoidance through greater country ownership and a focus on results.

-This TIWB event is open to the public.
-Register online by or before 30 November 2022.
+This TIWB event was open to the public.

 - Mr. Ben Dickinson - Head of Global Relations and Development Division, Centre for Tax Policy and Administration, Organisation for Economic Co-operation and Development